RoStrap/Events/README.md

 // Adds a Task to the Maid table, incremented by 1
 // @returns index the Task was placed at

+void Maid:LinkToInstance(Instance)
+// Makes the Maid clean up when the instance is destroyed
+// @param Instance Instance The Instance the Maid will wait for to be Destroyed
+// @returns table Connection that can be Disconnect()ed to unlink to Instance

 void Maid:DoCleaning()
 // Disconnects all Events, Destroys all Objects, and calls all functions stored as Tasks
 // Maid:Destroy() and Maid:Disconnect() are the same thing